-- The temporal trend in endosulfan residues in the air in the Arctic appears to be stable in agreement with its actual use during the 1990 2000 decade.
-The mean concentrations are very small, amounting to approximately < 1 15 $pg/m^3$ . - A distinctive seasonal profile (summer reductions in $\alpha$ -endosulfan concentrations with spring and fall peaks) probably results from a combination of complex environmental fate processes described by Hung, et al. (2002).

-• Analysis of air trajectories indicates that continental/southerly air masses in North America are likely to be more significant contributors to Arctic contamination than Asian sources.
+- The temporal trend in endosulfan residues in the air in the Arctic appears to be stable in agreement with its actual use during the 1990 - 2000 decade.
+The mean levels are very low amounting to approximately < 1 - 15 pg/m3 - A distinctive seasonal profile (summer reductions in α -endosulfan concentrations with spring and fall peaks) probably result from a combination of complex environmental fate processes described by Hung, et al. (2002). - Analysis of air trajectories indicates that continental/southerly air masses in North America are likely to be more significant contributors to Arctic contamination than Asian sources.